Stichting-CROW/dashboarddeelmobiliteit-docs/src/content/docs/start/how_to_install.md

 1. Go to frontend directory ```cd dashboarddeelmobiliteit-app-main```
 1. ```cp .env.example .env```
-1. Make sure to specify all environment variables in the .env file
+1. Make sure to specify all environment variables in the .env file.
+Make sure to include the full URLs (including eg. `https://<your_url.com>/`)
 1. Go to install-scripts folder again and run ```./deploy_new_frontend.sh```
 1. Go to your main url and test the dashboard.